taling21/cp6/README.md

 ## Output
 You have to output a single integer denoting the maximum number of candies Krish can get.
-Note : 1. the indexing of stones starts from 0
+Note :  the indexing of stones starts from 0
-       2.prime valued stones don't cost any energy

 ## Sample Input and Output